damemay/cdlv/README.md

 # cdlv
 Library and scripting system for ADV/VN style games made in pure C.

-Easy to implement into existing SDL2 renderer-based application or anywhere with HTTP capabilities thanks to Mongoose.
+Easy to implement into your existing application/game or anywhere with HTTP capabilities thanks to Mongoose.

 ## Features
 - **Simple C-inspired scripting language**
 - **Play anywhere thanks to HTTP REST API server capabilities**
+- **Rendering and windowing backend independent - use it with anything you like**
+- **Simple to setup with callbacks API**
-- **Supports various image and video formats**
+- **Supports decoding various video formats thanks to ffmpeg**

 ## Things to come
 - choices and goto